-- provide guidance as needed to Principal Investigators and others in the preparation of budgets and other sponsor required forms; - check the final application for completeness and conformance with all sponsor requirements; - review the proposed budget for cost allowability, reasonableness, application of correct indirect cost rates, and the appropriateness of any cost sharing or contributed effort; - review and negotiate all proposed research contracts and subcontracts; - coordinate the review of non-routine direct cost and indirect cost exceptions; and - check the Proposal Routing Form to ensure necessary departmental approvals, financial approvals for exceptions, and completion of all regulatory compliance requirements.
+- provide guidance as needed to Principal Investigators and others in the preparation of budgets and other sponsor required forms; - check the final application for completeness and conformance with all sponsor requirements; - review the proposed budget for cost allowability, reasonableness, application of correct indirect cost rates, and the appropriateness of any cost sharing or contributed effort; - review all proposed consultant, contractor and subrecipient arrangements; - coordinate the review of non-routine direct cost and indirect cost exceptions; - check the Project Approval Form to ensure necessary departmental approvals, financial approvals for exceptions, and completion of all regulatory compliance requirements.

-Post-Award Acceptance of Award
+2. Acceptance of Award

-ORA provides institutional oversight for acceptance of new awards, in consultation with the Principal Investigator and/or Department Administrator.
+ORA provides institutional oversight for acceptance of new awards, in consultation with the Principal Investigator and Department Administrator.
 This oversight includes:

-- review the proposed award for conformance with Sponsored Programs Proposal Submission and Award Acceptance Policy, and where necessary coordinate appropriate academic, finance, or legal reviews (any terms and conditions that involve modification or rental of space, assumption of liabilities or indemnification, requires the review and approval of the Senior Vice President for Finance & Treasurer); - accept the project budget and notify the Principal Investigator and/or Department Administrator of the project terms and conditions; - negotiate and execute any research contracts, and develop and negotiate any subcontracts in consultation with the Principal Investigator and/or Department Administrator (any terms and conditions that involve modification or rental of space, assumption of liabilities or indemnification, requires the review and approval of the Senior Vice President for Finance & Treasurer); - approve and expedite pre-award funding arrangements where appropriate; authorize Sponsored Programs Accounting to establish the project account in the financial system; and - notify the Principal Investigator and Department Administrator that transactions can be posted against the account.
+- review the proposed award for conformance with Sponsored Programs Proposal Submission and Award Acceptance Policy section of this policy, and where necessary coordinate appropriate academic, financial, or legal reviews (any terms and conditions that involve modification or rental of space, assumption of liabilities or indemnification, requires the review and approval of the Senior Vice President for Finance & Treasurer); - accept the project budget and negotiate the terms of and execute the award document, in consultation with the Principal Investigator and/or Department Administrator (any terms and conditions that involve modification or rental of space, assumption of liabilities or indemnification, require the review and approval of the Senior Vice President for Finance & Treasurer); - initiate the award set up process, notifying the Principal Investigator and Department Administrator of all project terms and conditions; - approve and expedite pre-award funding arrangements where appropriate; authorize Sponsored Programs Accounting to establish the project account in the financial system; - notify the Principal Investigator and Department Administrator that transactions can be posted against the account.

-Project Administration
+3. Project Administration

-ORA is responsible for providing institutional oversight, review, and approval of all administrative actions requiring formal submission to a sponsor or subcontractor.
-ORA also assures that all sponsor requirements relating to non-financial reporting and closeout are met.
+ORA is responsible for providing institutional oversight, review, and approval of all administrative actions requiring formal submission to a sponsor or from a subrecipient.

+ORA also ensures that all sponsor requirements relating to non-financial reporting and closeout are met.